brandur/sorg/content/nanoglyphs/048-llms.md

 I avoided LLM use for a long time.
 Longer than most outside the tech industry, let alone in it.
 I gave in last year around the time Google added automatic Gemini answers to their search results.
 This wasn't something that was going away, so best to embrace it.

 I hoped LLMs would be worse than they are.
 In my ideal world, they'd produce convincing output, but which was recognizable as B-grade semi-slop to a learned expert.
 This would've relegated them squarely to a bucket of useful tools, but not ones that we could expect to replace the expertise of veteran humans anytime soon.
-This would be convenient for me as it'd justify my continued employment.
+A convenient outcome for me as it'd justify my continued employment.

 No such luck.
 Sometime in the last year, models graduated from "neat party trick" to "holy sh*t this is _insane_".
-My generation (elder millennial) was quite lucky in that we experienced the invention of the home PC, and later the invention of the smartphone.
+My generation (elder millennial) was quite lucky in that we experienced the invention of the home PC, and later that of the smartphone.
 Two of the largest paradigm shifts in history.
 Even stacked against those monsters, I think LLMs will be the most impactful technological event horizon of my generation.

 I'd been hearing testimony of impressive results for many months, but I wasn't truly convinced until last December.
 For a hackathon, one of my colleagues vibe coded a working prototype of a product we'd been slated to work on.
-He started around 1 PM and was done by the end of the work day, and while it was a prototype, he managed to hit some stretch goals so that his demo even had a Jobs-style, "oh, and one more thing" clause at the end.
+He started around 1 PM and was done by the end of the work day, and while it was rough around the edges, he managed to hit some stretch goals so that his demo even had a Jobs-style, "oh, and one more thing" clause at the end.
 Before LLMs, this would've been a week of work.
 It was incredible -- a technological unlock that made previously impossible things possible.

 Amazing, and scary.
 Like seeing the gruesome wreck photos after an accident involving drinking and driving, or the X-ray photos of a smoker's black lungs, it set off alarm bells screaming in my head.
 The choice now seemed quite clear: learn to use these tools, or be left in the dust.